-Looking way back, the A7 fits in better European oddities from the 1970s and '80s like the Rover SD1 or the Citroën CX.
-The A7's exterior has already been the subject of heated debate among enthusiasts, but we see it as stunning and beautiful, just different enough to bring a hint of quirkiness.
-Admittedly, from the tail the A7 can look a bulbous in back, but otherwise the design feels cohesive yet refreshingly different—mating an aggressive front end design that most of the Audi lineup now has in common with nicely sculpted side sheetmetal and a unique fastback-coupe tail.
+The A7 may be a throwback to older European oddities like the Rover SD1 or Citroen CX.
+The sheet metal has already sparked a debate among enthusiasts, but we'll only wade in to say that it's gorgeous—with just a hint of quirkiness.
+From the back, the A7 can look a little bulbous, but otherwise the design is cohesive and different, mating an aggressive front end design that most of the Audi lineup now has in common with nicely sculpted side sheet metal and a unique fastback-coupe tail.

 A centerpiece of the instrument panel is the MMI touch controller, pop-up nav screen, and rather thick, low center console; they're much the same as in the bigger A8, but the interface itself is even more cleaned-up and simplified.

 Key differences that help distinguish the S7 from the A7 include S7 logos throughout, special matte-black brake calipers, and a couple of S-specific alloy wheel designs.
 S sport seats are also included inside, along with several special trim and inlay materials.